typesense/typesense-website/new-site/docs-site/content/0.11.2/guide/install-typesense.md

 # Install Typesense

-You can either self-host Typesense, run it on your local machine or use our managed Typesense Cloud service.

-## Typesense Cloud

-The easiest way to run Typesense is using our managed Cloud service called [Typesense Cloud](https://cloud.typesense.org/).

-Sign-in with Github, pick a configuration and you'll have a production-grade cluster in a few minutes.

-## Local Machine / Self-Hosting

-You can also run Typesense on your local machine or self-host it.

 You'll find DEB, RPM and pre-built binaries for Linux (X86_64) and Mac OS X on our [downloads](https://typesense.org/downloads) page.

 We also publish official Docker images for Typesense on [Docker hub](https://hub.docker.com/r/typesense/typesense/).